divy1436/login_netflix_cookie/README.md

 This project demonstrates how session-based authentication works in web applications.
 By importing valid browser cookies, we simulate logging into Netflix **without using a traditional username and password**.
-This experiment helps in understanding how session cookies manage login states.
+This experiment helps in understanding how session cookies manage login states. m

 ---